ashishtele/ashishtele.github.io/_posts/2025-09-17-Spatial_intelligence.md

 Smart Devices and Wearables: Even everyday gadgets are integrating spatial computing.
 For example, spatial AI on smart glasses can interpret gestures or eye movement in 3D space, making interfaces more natural.
 Autonomous drones or home sensors need spatial understanding to operate safely around humans.

 These applications highlight a key theme: any context where AI must interact with the real or simulated world – from navigating streets to creating immersive virtual worlds – requires spatial intelligence.

+## Conclusion: Climbing the Spatial Ladder

+We often measure AI progress by milestones like beating humans at Go or generating realistic text.
+Yet as Fei-Fei Li emphasizes, the world’s complexity lies in its space, not just its words.
+Spatial intelligence is the next frontier because it grounds AI in reality.
+It closes the gap between “seeing” and “doing,” between words and work.

+In a way, building spatial intelligence is like giving AI a new set of senses and instincts.
+It’s not merely a fancy add-on; it’s a paradigm shift.
+As leading researchers and labs are now showing, adding 3D “common sense” could be as revolutionary as ImageNet was for 2D vision.
+Once AI truly understands space and physics, it can more robustly solve tasks in robotics, AR/VR, design, and beyond.

+In short, spatial intelligence is the bridge that will carry AI from the digital plane into the real world.
+By breaking the walls of two-dimensional thinking, AI will gain the ability to inhabit and reshape its environment – and that is why spatial intelligence is, without doubt, the future of AI.